Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

-\begin{proof} These two conditions are derived from the fact that the $\ell$-th even column should have $b'\geq 2\ell$, and the $\ell$-th odd column should have $b'\geq 2\ell+1$, otherwise they would not be linearly independent.
+Now we derive these two conditions from the fact that the $\ell$-th even column should have $b'\geq 2\ell$, and the $\ell$-th odd column should have $b'\geq 2\ell+1$, otherwise they would not be linearly independent.